Jwink3101/PyFiSync/readme.md

 ### Push and Pull mode

-A push or a pull follows the same logic as a sync except they do not do any kind of conflict resolution.
-Furthermore, **they do not do backups**.
+A push or a pull follows the same logic as a sync except they do not do any kind of conflict resolution and diminished backups.

-The following table represents how each mode handles things. **Note** that moves happen without deference to an existing file (though it will back it up).

-On the sending end, nothing is done for a regular `push/pull` but if the `--all` flag is set the last-sync-time is set *really* early so all files are considered new/modified on the sending end.

-On the receiving end all files have an mtime of the last sync so none are modified and the old list is set to the new list so no files are deleted or moved.

-Note that since `rsync` is used for transfers, an `--all` transfer will be fast.
-But then it is suggested to use `--all` and `--no-backup`
+File backups *do* occur in a push or pull but a file can move into another and it will *not* backup.

+Furthermore, because `--all` mode tells PyFiSync that *everything* has been modified, it is **highly** suggested to use `--no-backup` with `--all`.
+Since rsync is used for the transfer, the `--all` mode is otherwise still pretty fast.

+General Warning: As with `rsync`, push and pull modes do not guarantee parity of both sides.
+And there is no `--delete` mode.
+If push/pull are part of your regular workflow, consider using `rsync` directly.

-## Runing Tests
+## Running Tests

 To run the test, in bash, do:

     $ source run_test.sh

-In addition to testing a whole slew of edge cases, it also  will test all opperations on a local sync, and remote to both python2 and python3 (via `ssh localhost`).
+In addition to testing a whole slew of edge cases, it also  will test all actions on a local sync, and remote to both python2 and python3 (via `ssh localhost`).
 The run script will try to call `py.test` for both versions of python locally.

 ### Python 3 Note